camdecoster/camdecoster/README.md

 # Hello!
 My name is Cameron DeCoster and I love solving puzzles.

 I'm always learning about new technologies and trying to build things with them.
-Write now, I'm working on learning Golang and Kubernetes.
+Right now, I'm working on learning Golang and Kubernetes.
 Some of the technologies that I enjoy using include:

 -   JavaScript
 -   React